gofiber/docs/api/ctx.md

 ## Path

 Contains the path part of the request URL.
 Optionally, you could override the path by passing a string.
+For internal redirects, you might want to call [RestartRouting](ctx.md#restartrouting) instead of [Next](ctx.md#next).

 {% code title="Signature" %}
 ```go